lanofdoom/counterstrikesource-free-for-all/README.md

 # LAN of DOOM Free For All Plugin
-A SourceMod plugin that enables free-for-all scoring and damage for CS:S and CS:GO servers if friendly fire is enabled.
+A SourceMod plugin that enables free-for-all scoring and damage for CS:S servers if friendly fire is enabled.

 Note: Bots will continue to only target members of the opposing team.